muziejus/transverse/index.md

 ---

 > Suddenly she took the Catholic vow.
-She came into the church silently… Many churches saw her: <span style="font-style: normal;">St. Julien le Pauvre</span>, the church of <span style="font-style: normal;">St. Germain des Prés</span>,
-<span style="font-style: normal;">Ste.
-Clothilde</span>.
-Even on the cold tiles of the Russian church, in which there
-is no pew, she knelt alone, lost and conspicuous, her broad shoulders above her neighbours, her feet large and as earthly as the feet of a monk.
+She came into the church silently… Many churches saw her: _St.
+Julien le Pauvre_, the church of _St.
+Germain des Prés_, _Ste.
+Clothilde_.
+Even on the cold tiles of the Russian church, in which there is no pew, she knelt alone, lost and conspicuous, her broad shoulders above her neighbours, her feet large and as earthly as the feet of a monk.
-She strayed into the <span style="font-style: normal;">rue Picpus</span>, into the gardens of the convent of
+She strayed into the _rue Picpus_, into the gardens of the convent of _L’Adoration Perpétuelle_.
-<span style="font-style: normal;">L’Aoration Perpétuelle</span>.
-She talked to the nuns and they, feeling that they
-were looking at someone who would never be able to ask for, or receive, mercy, blessed her in their hearts and gave her a sprig of rose from the bush.

 <div class="credit">Barnes, _Nightwood_, 49–50.
 Italics in original.</div>